Guidelines

 3.2.2.
 Genetic risk factors

-- At least three relatives with a Lynch-associated cancer (colorectal, endometrium, small bowel or UTUC);
+• at least three relatives with a Lynch-associated cancer (colorectal, endometrium, small bowel or UTUC);

-- A first degree relative to the other two;
+• a first degree relative to the other two;

-- At least two successive affected generations;
+• at least two successive affected generations;

-- At least one relative diagnosed before the age 50;
+• at least one relative diagnosed before the age 50;

-- Pathological confirmation of the diagnosis.
+• pathological confirmation of the diagnosis.

 A study of 115 consecutive UTUC patients reported that 13.9% screened positive for potential Lynch syndrome using the Amsterdam II criteria and 5.2% had confirmed Lynch syndrome [61].

-Figure 3.1: Selection of patients with UTUC for Lynch syndrome screening during the first medical interview*These patients may benefit from MMR deficiency screening using PCR or IHC.
-Positive result should prompt subsequent testing for germline DNA sequencing mutations.
+Figure 3.1: Selection of patients with upper urinary tract urothelial carcinoma for Lynch syndrome screening during the first medical interview*These patients may benefit from MMR deficiency screening using PCR or IHC.
+A positive result should prompt subsequent testing for germline DNA sequencing mutations.

 3.2.3.
 History of bladder cancer